collective/rapido.plone/docs/tutorial.rst

 Creating a new page for reports
 -------------------------------

-For now, we have just added small chuncks of HTML in existing pages.
-But Rapido also allows to create a new page (a Plone developer would name it a new `view`).
+For now, we have just added small chunks of HTML in existing pages.
+But Rapido also allows us to create a new page (a Plone developer would name it a new `view`).

-Let's imagine we want to create a report page about a folder's contents votes.
+Let's pretend we want to create a report page about the votes on the content of a folder.

 First, we need a block, ``report.html``: